Mharlin/better-testing-workshop/talking-points.md

 *** Better tests with less code ***

+** What is property based testing ** (3 mins)
+    - High-level specification of behaviour for a range of data points
+    - Compare to unit testing square root function
+    - Show example - square root with ScalaCheck

 ** Why property based testing ** (5 mins)
 	- Covers edge cases
 	- Explicit rules about input and output
 	- Fewer tests cover more
 		Less code to change when refactoring
 	- The tests aren't biased with the way you "think" that the code should work

-** How? ** (3 mins)
-	- Formal verification
-	- Cannot be automized for Turing-complete languages Halting problem
-	- Random datasets created by generators

 ** Properties ** (5 mins)
         - Structure